Dongcheon of Goguryeo: Reign

+According to Mark E. Byington, the extent of destruction caused to Goguryeo was such that Chinese historical texts did not mention it for the next 50 years.
+Gina L. Barnes states that the Chinese account of routing Goguryeo was the last piece of direct information from China on Goguryeo's development until the 6th century.

 In 243, he named his son Yeonbul the crown prince and successor to the throne.
 He attacked Silla, another of the Three Kingdoms to its south, in 245 but made peace in 248.
 The records are found in Samguk sagi under the annal of Isageum (Silla's ruler) that Dongcheon invaded the northern area of Silla, but the validity of a peace agreement has not been fully explained, since given that Goguryeo was under harsh attacks from the northern area, an invasion of Goguryeo into Silla would be logically incomprehensible.
 It is well accepted that this invasion indicated a sudden inflow of refugees from Goguryeo into a bordering area with Silla.

 Death and succession

 Dongcheon fell ill and died during the fall of 248 after 22 years of rule.
 His tomb is said to be in South Pyongan Province near Pyongyang, North Korea.
 He is said to have been so loved that many people followed him in death.
 Crown Prince Yeon-Bul succeeded his father as King Jungcheon immediately after his father's death.